klees/ILIAS_SIG_Refactoring/DependencyInjection/PROPOSAL_1.md

 ### Deprecating the Initialisation of Globals besided the Pimple Container Object

-The initialisation of globals outside of ilInitialisation is deprecated with the beginning of the ILIAS 5.2 development.
+The initialisation of globals outside of `ilInitialisation` is deprecated with the beginning of the ILIAS 5.2 development.
 An appropriate rule for the CI is introduced as soon as possible to asses the amount of necessary amount of work.

 ### Forbid the Modification of the Global Pimple Container Object

-It is not allowed to modify the global pimple container object outside of ilInitialisation.
+It is not allowed to modify the global pimple container object outside of `ilInitialisation`.
 This is check by an appropriate rule in the ILIAS-CI.

 ### Migrating Globals to Global Registry